-Latitude: 54º 46′N Longitude: 04º 22′W Google map
+Latitude: 54º 46’N Longitude: 04º 22’W [map]

 Located on the Machars peninsula in southwest Scotland, Garlieston is a quiet, picturesque coastal village with its own tidal harbour.
 Garlieston Harbour is the closest port in Scotland to the Isle of Man.
-The harbour was used for a trial version of the Mulberry harbour used in the D-day landings.
-This harbour used to be a very busy commercial fishing port.
-Today the harbour is used by a small number of lobster fishermen and there is a public slipway for leisure sailors and sea anglers.
+We are on the South West Coastal 300 (SWC300).

 The quiet roads criss-crossing the surrounding countryside are perfect for exploring by bike.
 Further afield, the mountain bike trails around Kirroughtree (Newton Stewart), part of the 7 Stanes complex, are gaining international renown.